AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

       Expected: No person is deleted.
 Error details of invalid client index shown in the status message.

    4. Test case: `delete 0`<br>
       Expected: No person is deleted.
-Error details of incorrect format and Right usages are shown in the status message.
+Error details of incorrect format and right usage are shown in the status message.

    5. Other incorrect delete commands to try: `delete`, `delete y`, `...` (where y is not a positive integer)<br>
       Expected: Similar to previous.